-- You can delete the stack and start a new one.
-Many times trying again results in a successful stack.
+- Delete the stack and start a new one.
+Trying again often results in a successful stack.

-- You can submit a support ticket to get help with the error state.
-The support team can assist in completing the stack on your behalf.
+- Submit a support ticket to get help with the error state.
+The support team can help you complete the stack.

-What is the service level agreement for the Orchestration service?
+What is the service level agreement for the Cloud Orchestration service?

 Do I need my own domain?

 It depends on the application that you want to run.
 Most templates require a domain name and provide an explanation of how the domain is used.
-In some cases, the domain name is for setting host names; in other cases, it is used to set up a web server and application to run from that domain.
-For any web-based application, it is best to use your own domain.
+In some cases, the domain name is used to set host names.
+In other cases, it is used to set up a web server and application to run from that domain.
+For web-based applications, it is best to use your own domain.

 How do I enable monitoring on the servers?

-Information about how to configure monitoring on the servers in your stack is located in the Cloud Monitoring Getting Started Guide.
+For information about how to configure monitoring on the servers in your stack, see the Rackspace Monitoring FAQ.

 Yes.
-Deleting a stack removes all servers, databases, load balancers, and any other resources that were created when the stack was built.
-You no longer see any associated resources in the lists of servers, databases, and so on.
+Deleting a stack removes all of the servers, databases, load balancers, and other resources that were created when the stack was built.
+You no longer see any associated resources in the lists of servers, databases, and other resources.

-Can the Orchestration service deploy a hybrid cloud or dedicated infrastructure?
+Can the Cloud Orchestration service deploy a hybrid cloud or dedicated infrastructure?

 Not at this time.
 Orchestration deploys only Rackspace Cloud resources.
-However, customers with RackConnect accounts can still use Orchestration to deploy cloud resources and then connect those resources to a hybrid environment.
+However, customers with RackConnect accounts can still use the Cloud Orchestration service to deploy cloud resources and then connect those resources to a hybrid environment.

 Can a template be applied on top of an existing stack?

 Yes.
-You can use the update operation in the Orchestration API to apply a template to an existing stack.
+You can use the update stack operation in the Cloud Orchestration API to apply a template to an existing stack.

-WARNING: The template might rebuild all the existing resources and cause you to lose your data if it is unable to detect your existing software.
+WARNING: If the template is unable to detect your existing software, it might rebuild all of the existing resources and cause you to lose your data.
 Back up your data before you begin this task.

 Can a Rackspace template be installed on existing deployed infrastructure?